-- From the Recipient drop-down list, you select to which recipients the device sends the test email.

-Possible values:

-- immediate

-The device sends the test email to the recipients to which the device sends emails immediately.

-The device sends the test email to the recipients to which the device sends emails periodically.

-In the Message text field, you specify the text of the test email.
+- In the Recipient field, you specify to which recipients the device sends the test email: - immediate - The device sends the test email to the recipients to which the device sends emails immediately. - periodic - The device sends the test email to the recipients to which the device sends emails periodically. - In the Message text field, you specify the text of the test email.